ietf-wg-httpapi/idempotency/draft-ietf-httpapi-idempotency-key-header.md

 ## Idempotency Key Validity and Expiry

 The resource MAY enforce time based idempotency keys, thus, be able to purge or delete a key upon its expiry.
-The resource server SHOULD define such expiration policy and publish in related documentation.
+The resource server SHOULD define such expiration policy and publish it in the documentation.

 ## Idempotency Fingerprint